 A second factor in oxygen deficiency is displacement by another gas.
-Examples of gases that are used to displace air, and therefore reduce the oxygen level are helium, argon, and nitrogen.
-Carbon dioxide may also be used to displace air and can occur naturally in sewers, storage bins, wells, tunnels, wine vats, and grain elevators.
-Aside from the natural development of these gases, or their use in the chemical process, certain gases are also used as inerting agents to displace flammable substances and retard pyrophoric reactions.
-Gases such as nitrogen, argon, helium, and carbon dioxide, are frequently referred to as non-toxic inert gases but have claimed many lives.
-The use of nitrogen to inert a confined space has claimed more lives than carbon dioxide.
 The total displacement of oxygen by nitrogen will cause immediate collapse and death.
 Carbon dioxide and argon, with specific gravities greater than air, may lie in a tank or manhole for hours or days after opening.
 Since these gases are colorless and odorless, they pose an immediate hazard to health unless appropriate oxygen measurements and ventilation are adequately carried out.